sethvance26/Employee-Tracker/README.md

 - [Questions](#Questions)

 ## Description
 Employee Tracker uses MySql to architect and build a solution for managing a potential company's employees using node, inquirer, and mySQL.
 In simple terms, this application builds a Content Management System, so that non-developers can view and interact with employee information within the database.
-This way you can add Employees, Departments, and Roles, view the existing ones in the database, and update roles for employee's as well.
-We were given no starter code this week, so we coded from scratch!
+This way you can add Employees, Departments, and Roles, view the existing ones in the database, and update roles for existing employees' as well.
+We were given no starter code this week, so everything was coded from scratch!

 ## Contact
 [Email]-(sethvance26@gmail.com)